 - Trade shows (take a look at our blog on effective exhibition stand design)

-- Online research and old-fashioned phone call
+- Online research, email or an old-fashioned phone call

 Try to identify the buyer for your category.
 Be tenacious, but once you've spoken to them, respect their time sensitivities and let them guide next steps.
 Ideally, you will want a meeting to pitch your product.